What is a tech pack?

 A Cover Page

 A cover page is an overview of your design.
-This page should include high level details about your design with a finished color flat sketch.
+This page should include high level details about your design with a black and white flat sketch.
 This includes:

 - The Brand’s Name & Contact